ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 all his interest, both in wife and children. ‘ And now,’ said
 he, ‘if we would educate but one class of our children,
 we would choose the girls; for when they become mothers,
 they educate their sons.’
-This is the point, and it is true
+This is the point, and it is true.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archive.org/image/iiif/2/sim_twice-a-week-an-illustrated-london-journal_1862-08-20_1_31%2Fsim_twice-a-week-an-illustrated-london-journal_1862-08-20_1_31_jp2.zip%2Fsim_twice-a-week-an-illustrated-london-journal_1862-08-20_1_31_jp2%2Fsim_twice-a-week-an-illustrated-london-journal_1862-08-20_1_31_0007.jp2/pct:39.702309,56.037489,27.460510,8.260680/600,/0/default.jpg"/>
 </td>